 Second, the course has a Facebook group for interaction which remains small - but has grown significantly.
 Mind you, the course is new and frankly, fewer people means more individual attention from the mentors – and they’re on there all the time.
 It’s not every day you get Facebook interaction with someone like David Farley on what is travel writing with or Nomadic Matt on marketing and success for your blog.
 They both have the badge to prove they know what they're talking about.

 Finally, at five payments of US$ 99 each (or $399 in a single payment), the price may seem a bit high if you’re just starting out and hungry writers are not known for their wealth BUT - you’ll get your investment back after your first assignment or two.
 I’ve earned back all my education fees through writing, and much more.
 Look at it this way: the combination of David's travel writing chops and Matt's business savvy means they could probably charge a lot more for this course (and who knows, they might wake up one day and realize it!)

 In fact, a published writer for whom I have huge respect said this: "It's a course that takes work, and requires a desire to write well, besides the usual 'make money at travel writing' things I see.
 I'd give it lots of stars, especially if you want to write creative non-fiction with travel themes for publication in serious outlets.
 Most courses that claim to teach you this are really lacking breadth and quality.
 This one meets the mark.
 The question is, will the student?"

 Matt sees his courses as a complete package.

 “All the courses feature in-depth units where we pull back the curtain on everything,” Matt told me, “On videos tutorials, resource guides, dozens of expert interviews, lifetime access and updates as well as homework and INSTRUCTOR feedback, which is something I think sets us apart from everyone else.”

-business savvy.
-In my book your money will be well spent.
+right.
+In my book, your money will be well spent.